Glossary Terms

 Understanding how insurance payouts work can help policyholders navigate the claims process and ensure they receive the appropriate compensation as outlined in their insurance policies.

-What is an insurance payout?
+What is insurance payout?

 Insurance payout refers to the sum of money that an insurance company pays to the policyholder or a third party in the event of a covered loss, damage, or occurrence.
 Insurance is a contract between an individual or entity (the policyholder) and an insurance company.
 The policyholder pays regular premiums to the insurance company in exchange for financial protection against specified risks or events.